 - Fixed rate means your interest rate is locked in for the term of your mortgage.

-- Regardless of whether interest rates go up or down, your rate won't change, and neither will the amount of your principal and interest payments.
+- Regardless of whether the Bank's interest rate goes up or down, your mortgage interest rate won't change, and neither will the amount of your mortgage payments, for your mortgage term.

 Variable rate mortgages

-- Your rate is based on the TD Mortgage Prime Rate, which can fluctuate or vary throughout the year.
+- In the case of a variable rate mortgage at TD, your rate would be based on the TD Mortgage Prime Rate, which can fluctuate or vary throughout the year.

 Knowing what to anticipate can help you feel more confident about your home ownership journey.
-Speaking to a Mortgage Specialist can help give you a clear picture of the facts and help you figure out what type of mortgage is best for you.
+Speaking to a TD Mortgage Specialist can help give you a clear picture of the facts for your situation and help you figure out what type of mortgage is best for you.

 To learn more about mortgage rate options, visit TD Mortgages.